FreeClimbAPI/Node-Messaging-Quickstart/README.md

 ## Tutorial

-We offer a [Node SMS Quickstart Tutorial](https://docs.freeclimb.com/docs/how-to-receive-a-message#section-nodejs) for more detailed set-up instructions and explanation of how FreeClimb works.
+We offer a [Node Messaging Quickstart Tutorial](https://docs.freeclimb.com/docs/how-to-receive-a-message#section-nodejs) for more detailed set-up instructions and explanation of how FreeClimb works.

 ## Requirements